 top of page

-This past weekend, Ms Sally Gleaves and Mrs Lisa Perkins proudly represented Worcestershire Martial Arts at the International Umpire Course (IUC) held in Newcastle, hosted by the International Taekwon-Do Federation.
-This globally recognised course brings together experienced instructors and aspiring umpires from around the world, offering in-depth training in competition rules, scoring criteria, and the responsibilities of an international umpire.
+This past weekend, Ms. Sally Gleaves and Mrs. Lisa Perkins proudly represented Worcestershire Martial Arts at the International Umpire Course (IUC) held in Newcastle.
+Hosted by the International Taekwon-Do Federation, this globally recognized course brings together experienced instructors and aspiring umpires from around the world.
+It offers in-depth training in competition rules, scoring criteria, and the responsibilities of an international umpire.

-At WMA, we believe that martial arts is about more than just kicking and punching—it’s about creating opportunities, pursuing excellence, and providing our students with every possible advantage.
+At WMA, we believe that martial arts is more than just kicking and punching.
+It’s about creating opportunities, pursuing excellence, and providing our students with every possible advantage.
 That’s why investing in our professional development matters.

-The International Umpire Course is a prestigious event run by the ITF that prepares instructors and black belts to officiate at national and international competitions.
-Attendees receive detailed instruction on the rules and procedures of ITF tournaments, enabling them to become certified umpires with the ability to support competitions at the highest level.
+The International Umpire Course is a prestigious event run by the ITF.
+It prepares instructors and black belts to officiate at national and international competitions.
+Attendees receive detailed instruction on the rules and procedures of ITF tournaments.
+This enables them to become certified umpires who can support competitions at the highest level.

-For Ms Gleaves and Mrs Perkins, attending this course wasn’t just about qualification—it was about bringing that knowledge back to our students.
+For Ms. Gleaves and Mrs. Perkins, attending this course wasn’t just about qualifying.
+It was about bringing that knowledge back to our students.

 Why Does Having Qualified Umpires in a Taekwon-Do School Matter?

-You might not immediately think of umpiring when choosing a martial arts school, but here’s why it should matter to you as a student or parent:
+You might not immediately think of umpiring when choosing a martial arts school.
+However, here’s why it should matter to you as a student or parent:

 1. In-Depth Competition Knowledge

-Umpires are trained to understand the rules of competition inside and out—from scoring to penalties, ring control to judging patterns.
-That means our coaching team can train students not just to perform, but to perform strategically—maximising their chances of success on the mats.
+Umpires are trained to understand the rules of competition inside and out.
+From scoring to penalties and ring control to judging patterns, our coaching team can train students not just to perform but to perform strategically.
+This maximizes their chances of success on the mats.

 2. Stronger Athlete Preparation

-With access to the same training as the people officiating at international events, our coaches are uniquely placed to simulate competition conditions, teach tactical decision-making, and prepare athletes for what to expect.
+With access to the same training as the people officiating at international events, our coaches are uniquely placed to simulate competition conditions.
+They teach tactical decision-making and prepare athletes for what to expect.
 This can give our students a real edge at tournaments.

 3. More Opportunities for Students